hektor/nix/.bin/README.md

 ## Notes

-Statusbar scripts are prefixed with `sb` under the assumption you're using `dwmblocks` (scripts my need changes to be used with different statusbars).
+Statusbar scripts are prefixed with `sb` under the assumption you're using `polybar` (scripts my need changes to be used with different statusbars).

 Some scripts have dependencies (e.g. `fzf`, `jq`, `xclip`, ...), make sure you have them installed.